Jacqueline-Esbri/BellyButton_Dashboard/README.md

 ## Process

 - Creation of basic plots, bar, line, and pie charts with Plotly
-- D3.json() to fetch external data
+- D3.json() to fetch external data (CSVs, web APIs)
+- Parse data in JSON format
-- Functional programming in JavaScript to manipulate data
+- Used functional programming in JavaScript to manipulate data
-- JavaScript Math library to manipulate numbers
+- Used JavaScript's Math library to manipulate numbers
-- Event handlers in JavaScript to enhance interactivity
+- Used event handlers in JavaScript to enhance interactivity
 - Deployment of web page to GitHub Pages